Documate is now Gavel! Read more about why we’re excited about this rebrand.

 Elements of Good Privacy Policy

 If you are an attorney reading this, you are likely well aware that the information in this article should not be considered legal advice.
-However, our resident attorneys here at Documate insist that we mention this.
+However, our resident attorneys here at Gavel insist that we mention this.

 Anyway, here’s a generally applicable list of things that would be useful in a privacy policy: